 “I must confess,” he continued, “my emotions ruled my response to your refusal of my hand.
 I suspect the letter I presented you was my reasoning out what occurred at Hunsford Cottage.
 Again, the letter was never meant for anyone’s eyes but mine.”

 Elizabeth admitted, “Many write of their anger.
 Mr. Bennet does so.
 I have witnessed my father scratching out a rant only to toss his efforts into the nearest grate.”

 “The letter where I offered what I hoped was a logical explanation for my involvement in Bingley’s affairs and a recitation of my connection to Mr. Wickham and my turning from my former associate remains in my travel case.
-It grieves me that my lack of forethought exposed you to my baser side.
+It grieves me my lack of forethought exposed you to my baser side.
 Please forgive me.”

 Elizabeth looked upon him for Mr. Darcy spoke of his earnest contrition.
-“I am not a wilting flower, Sir,” she declared.
+“I am not a wilting flower, sir,” she declared.
 “And although I knew shock at the familiarity with which you spoke, your words provided me a mirror to your person.”

 Mr. Darcy grimaced in remorse.
 “Pray say the letter softened your heart on my behalf, rather than making you detest me further,” he whispered.